GPSHUB/COVID_HEALTH_PROJECT/logs/leo.md

 ###  08/20/2020
 Discovered baseline data for Anxiety varible.
 Created new Jupyter Notebook and began to build code and work with team members to develop plan to merge work assignments.

+###  08/22/2020
+Delivered Jupyter Notebook with code of graphs detailing anxiety levels during COVID19 period.
+Saved work to repository branch for future merge to master.